 Dr. Sudha Mallareddy

 Eyesight is a gift that allows us to see the beautiful creation of God.
-Eyes – one of the most important and sensitive _Panchendriyas_ (sense organs) have to be taken care of by all.
+Eyes – one of the most essential and sensitive _Panchendriyas_ (sense organs) have to be taken care of by all.
 When there is any issue with vision due to age-related or any other factor, immediate attention and treatment are required.
-This might be quite affordable for most of us but it’s a distant dream for the ones who do not even have two meals a day.
-Persons toiling hard for their families in the burning heat of a brick kiln too do not have the means or resources to check their vision.
+This might be quite affordable for most of us but it’s a distant dream for the ones who do not even have two meals daily.
+Persons toiling hard for their families in the burning heat of a brick kiln do not have the means or resources to check their vision.
 Most of them have issues like watery eyes, some outgrowth near the eyes, or allergies.
 A survey conducted by Baranagar Petals found a young mother (23yrs) losing her eyesight to a retina infection during pregnancy.
 A mother of 3 small kids would not have lost her vision if there was timely intervention and treatment.

 Mohin Bhai, owner of the brick kiln in Rohanda, Madhyamgram had requested Petals for education and health requirements apart from the need for food.
 PETALS has already arranged for education and health for children here.
 On 23/04/23, a free eye check-up camp was organized by PETALS with the help of GKB Opticals who took the responsibility for free check-ups and spectacles for 125 brothers and sisters working in the kiln.
 Constant support from Sanghita Di and Sahadev Da, of the FOKE Foundation is greatly appreciated without whom this camp was not possible.
 And there was the excellent effort of Mohin Bhai, the owner of the brick kiln.
 Mohin Bhai was always with these labor families during the camp.
 We salute Dr. Neelava Das and

-Dr. Monisha Saha for the compassion and care with which they examined each and everyone present.
+Dr. Monisha Saha for the compassion and care with which they examined each and every one present.
 We are grateful to GKB Opticals for their kind support towards the free checkup and gifting of spectacles.
 Petals took the responsibility for the procurement of all medicines required which was successfully delivered to brick kiln workers.
 Mohin Bhai’s gifting of ripe mangoes, plantains, and other fresh vegetables from his farm added glitter and joy to the day of light and sight.

 May the Beauty of Creation be seen by the eyes and felt by the heart by all of us.